yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 CAP only considers one consistency model (linearizability) and one kind of fault (_network partitions_, or nodes that are alive but disconnected from each other).
 It doesn't say anything about network delays, dead nodes, or other trade-offs.
 CAP has been historically influential, but nowadays has little practical value for designing systems.

----

 The main reason for dropping linearizability is _performance_, not fault tolerance.
-Linearizabilit is slow and this is true all the time, not on only during a network fault.
+Linearizability is slow and this is true all the time, not on only during a network fault.

 ### Ordering guarantees